vidjil/vidjil/doc/server.md

 you can look into:

- - Ensure the database password in `vidjil-server/conf/defs.py` matches the password for the mysql user: vidjil.
+ - Ensure the database password in `vidjil-server/conf/defs.py` matches the password for the mysql user: `vidjil`.
- If you're not sure, you can check with the following:
+ If you are not sure, you can check with the following:
  ```sh
  docker exec -it docker_mysql_1 bash
  mysql -u vidjil -p vidjil